 Frequently Asked Questions: Ventilation Basics and COVID Impacts

-What is Ventilation?
-Per the New York State Mechanical Code (NYSMC), Ventilation is defined as “the natural or mechanical process of supplying conditioned or unconditioned air to, or removing such air from, any space.”
+Per the New York State Mechanical Code (NYSMC), ventilation is defined as “the natural or mechanical process of supplying conditioned or unconditioned air to, or removing such air from, any space.”
 Ventilation air is the portion of supply air that comes from the outside (outdoors), plus any recirculated air that has been treated (filtered) to maintain the desired quality of air within a designated space.

 Both state health and education departments have recommended ventilation rates be increased above code-required levels as much as possible.
 The CDC has published data indicating proper ventilation or increased ventilation within a space greatly reduces or dilutes the viral load and therefore transmission rate of the Sars-COV-2 virus.
 Natural ventilation systems (doors and windows) can be used if present.
 To increase ventilation mechanically, we must adjust outdoor air intake damper minimum positions within the HVAC air handling system equipment.
 A mechanical engineer should be consulted prior to adjusting existing HVAC systems, as any adjustments could adversely affect system performance and decrease occupant comfort to unreasonable levels.